pierre-prandi/pierre-prandi.github.io/papers.md

+---
+title: papers
+layout: post
+---
-you can find below a list of publications in peer-reviewed journals,
+Below is a list of publications in peer-reviewed journals,